 “To avoid confusion caused by the bodies, a special convention was held in January 1865 of all the congregations that organized under Barney and Saunders which did not break with the Spencer Tradition chose the name Union American Methodist Episcopal Church in the United States of America and Elsewhere.”

-We currently have Five (5) Episcopal Districts and Fifty-Three (53) Churches located in Maryland, Delaware, Pennsylvania, New Jersey, New York, Connecticut, Rhode Island and Liberia West Africa
+We currently have Five (5) Episcopal Districts and fifty (53) Churches in Maryland, Delaware, Pennsylvania, New Jersey, New York, Connecticut, Rhode Island, and Liberia, West Africa.